 Steam Controller Explained: Valve's Missing Link for Couch PC Gaming

-Steam Controller specs, Steam Input, Steam Deck control parity, Steam Machine support, Steam Frame use, reservation status, and why Valve's new controller matters.
+Steam Controller specs, Steam Input, Steam Deck control parity, Steam Machine and Steam Frame support, Puck latency and safety notes, firmware updates, reservations, and what still needs testing.

 Steam Controller is not just another PC gamepad.
 It is Valve’s input layer for the Steam hardware ecosystem, built for Steam, configurable through Steam Input, and designed to work across PC, laptop, Steam Deck, Steam Machine, Steam Frame, and more.
 Its job is not only to play games that already work well with an Xbox-style controller.
 Its job is to make more of the Steam library feel usable from the couch.